followcrom/MixTapeHeavyWeight/README.md

 🎓 Read the: [Blog Post](https://medium.com/@followcrom/mixtape-heavyweight-259444d11ca9) 🎓

-**MixTapeHeavyWeight**

 ![Mixtape Heavyweight website](https://www.followcrom.online/embeds/gh_readme_img.jpg "Mixtape Heavyweight website")

 ## Features

-- Dynamic track title updates synchronized with the audio playback
+- Dynamic track title updates synchronized with audio playback
-- Audio visualizer with color-coded bars to represent the music
+- Audio visualizer with color-coded bars represents the music
 - Sliders to EQ the sound
 - Post comments and star ratings using Fetch API
-- Play, pause, stop, and download DJ mixes
+- Jump to a song by clicking on the playlist
 - Skip forward and backward in the mix
-- Update song position by clicking on the progress bar

 ## How To Use